Association measures for interval variables: Symbolic means, variances, and covariances

-Clearly, no linear associations between centers and ranges are assumed, but $\boma{\Sigma}_2$ and $\boma{\Sigma}_3$ show a non-null symbolic correlation (0.414 and 0.203, for definitions 2 and 3, respectively), indicating moderate and weak associations.
-According to these definitions and the discussion of Section \ref{sec:Reasoning}, ${\rm Cov}_k(X_1,X_2)={\rm Cov}(A_{1},A_{2})={\rm Cov}(C_1+U\frac{R_1}{2},C_2+U\frac{R_2}{2})$, $k=2,3$.
-Being so, even though centers and ranges are all non-correlated random variables, the detected association is due to $U$, shared by the micro-data pair: $(A_{1},A_{2})$.
-Figure \ref{fig:Simul_Aij} displays the possible values of $U$, for $k=2,3$.
+Clearly, no linear associations between centers and ranges exist, but $\boma{\Sigma}_2$ and $\boma{\Sigma}_3$ show a non-null symbolic correlation (0.414 and 0.203 for definitions 2 and 3, respectively), indicating moderate and weak associations.
+According to these two definitions and the discussion of Section \ref{sec:Reasoning}, ${\rm Cov}_k(X_1,X_2)={\rm Cov}(A_{1},A_{2})={\rm Cov}(C_1+U\frac{R_1}{2},C_2+U\frac{R_2}{2})$, for $k=2,3$.
+Thus, since the centers and the ranges are non-correlated random variables, we conclude that the detected association is due to $U$, which is shared by the micro-data pair $(A_{1},A_{2})$.
+Indeed, the root cause for this problem is the assumption that $U_1 \overset{\rm a.s.}{=}U_2$, which artificially induces a positive association.

-To illustrate these findings, we generate a sample of size 30 of centers and ranges, from a multivariate normal distribution with parameters $\boma{\mu}$ and $\boma{\Psi}$.
-The matrix plot and the corresponding symbolic objects are represented in Figure \ref{fig:Null_Scov_Ex1}.
-Both plots point out the absence of linear associations, which are contrary to the indication of the symbolic correlations according to definition 2 and 3 (vide \eqref{Ex1:Cov(C1,C2)=0_Cov(R1,R2)=0}).
-Nonetheless, we also simulate 20 micro-data points according to the reasoning presented in Subsection \ref{subsec:Reasoning_MicroData_Models}, for definition 3.
-The generated $\boma{A}$ values are represented in \ref{fig:Null_Scov_Ex1_A_k=3}, where a strong positive association between micro-data from the same rectangle is evident.
-In contrast, Figure \ref{fig:Null_Scov_Ex1_A_k=5} exemplifies the case $k=5$, where no association between micro-data exists, leading to null symbolic correlation. \end{example}
+To illustrate these findings, we generate a sample of size 30 of centers and ranges from a multivariate normal distribution with the parameters of equation \eqref{eq:Param_Ex1}.
+The matrix plot and the corresponding symbolic bivariate scatter plot are shown in Figure \ref{fig:Null_Scov_Ex1}.
+Both plots confirm the absence of linear associations, contradicting the symbolic correlations obtained with definitions 2 and 3 (see equation \eqref{eq:Param_Ex1cov}).
+To further deepen this issue, we simulated 20 micro-data points according to the reasoning presented in Subsection \ref{subsec:Reasoning_MicroData_Models}, for definitions 3 and 5.
+The generated $\boma{A}$ values, represented in Figure \ref{fig:Null_Scov_Ex1_A_k=3,5}, show a strong positive association between the micro-data for $k=3$, and no association for $k=5$.